akeneo/pim-helpcenter/content/md/assets/upload-assets.md

 # Overview

-Mass upload assets is pretty convenient especially if you want to update your asset catalog with external sources: photo shooting, new collection, etc...
+Assets mass upload is pretty convenient especially if you want to update your asset catalog with external sources: photo shooting, new collection, etc...

 The PIM uses the filename to know for which asset the file have to be used and if this asset is localized or not.